facebook/react-native-website/docs/debugging.md

 ### Debugging using a custom JavaScript debugger

 To use a custom JavaScript debugger in place of Chrome Developer Tools, set the `REACT_DEBUGGER` environment variable to a command that will start your custom debugger.
-You can then select "Debug JS Remotely" from the Developer Menu to start debugging.
+You can then select "Open Debugger" from the Dev Menu to start debugging.

 The debugger will receive a list of all project roots, separated by a space.
 For example, if you set `REACT_DEBUGGER="node /path/to/launchDebugger.js --port 2345 --type ReactNative"`, then the command `node /path/to/launchDebugger.js --port 2345 --type ReactNative /path/to/reactNative/app` will be used to start your debugger.